 In 2019, Kurt was selected as a representative of US Sailing into the International Coaching Enrichment Program.
 Here he joined an international group of coaches chosen to represent their country and sport at the US Olympic Training Facility in Colorado Springs.

 Kurt also has experience coaching adult teams in various classes focusing on building team cohesion, boat handling, and tactical skills.

 One of the most rewarding things for Kurt is witnessing the growth in confidence and independence as sailors progress through our program.

 Frances Depke - Pram Instructor

 Frances started sailing Picos when she was 9 and has been in love with sailing ever since.
 Later moving to C420s, she joined the Walter Payton College Prep team and was elected co-captain her senior year.
 She started sailing C420s with Columbia Sailing School in 2019 and later that year, she qualified for the Chubb US Junior Champs.
-Frances is excited to spend the summer helping kids learn to love sailing just as much as she does!
+Frances cannot wait to spend the summer helping kids learn to love sailing just as much as she does!

 Emily Kowal - Pram Instructor

 Emily fell in love with sailing at Columbia Sailing School when she joined her high school’s team and sailed in 420s going on to serve as co-captain during her junior and senior years.
 She currently attends George Washington University where she is an International Affairs Major.
-Emily is a US Sailing Level 1 Instructor and has coached at the Sailing School since 2019.
+She is a US Sailing Level 1 Instructor and has coached at the Sailing School since 2019.
 Emily’s favorite part of coaching is watching her students grow as sailors and develop confidence, teamwork, and a love for sailing.